pandas-dev/pandas/doc/source/getting_started/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The commands in this table will install pandas for Python 3 from your distribution.
-To install pandas for Python 2, you may need to use the ``python-pandas`` package.

 .. csv-table::
     :header: "Distribution", "Status", "Download / Repository Link", "Install method"